ganeti/ganeti/man/gnt-cluster.rst

 This command will stop all Ganeti daemons in the cluster and start them again once the new certificates and keys are replicated.
-The options ``--new-cluster-certificate`` and ``--new-confd-hmac-key`` can be used to regenerate the cluster-internal SSL certificate respective the HMAC key used by **ganeti-confd**\(8).
+The options ``--new-cluster-certificate`` and ``--new-confd-hmac-key`` can be used to regenerate respectively the cluster-internal SSL certificate and the HMAC key used by **ganeti-confd**\(8).

 To generate a new self-signed RAPI certificate (used by **ganeti-rapi**\(8)) specify ``--new-rapi-certificate``.
 If you want to use your own certificate, e.g. one signed by a certificate authority (CA), pass its filename to ``--rapi-certificate``.

-To generate a new self-signed SPICE certificate, used by SPICE connections to the KVM hypervisor, specify the ``--new-spice-certificate`` option.
+To generate a new self-signed SPICE certificate, used for SPICE connections to the KVM hypervisor, specify the ``--new-spice-certificate`` option.
 If you want to provide a certificate, pass its filename to ``--spice-certificate`` and pass the signing CA certificate to ``--spice-ca-certificate``.

-``--new-cluster-domain-secret`` generates a new, random cluster domain secret. ``--cluster-domain-secret`` reads the secret from a file.
+Finally ``--new-cluster-domain-secret`` generates a new, random cluster domain secret, and ``--cluster-domain-secret`` reads the secret from a file.
 The cluster domain secret is used to sign information exchanged between separate clusters via a third party.

 REPAIR-DISK-SIZES
 ~~~~~~~~~~~~~~~~~